Muthenya/DearChild/DEAR CHILD.md

 For the wise, life isn't full of problems.
 It's full of challenges that lead to opportunities.

 03/03/2022, 06:12: Dear Child,
-Christ didn't come so that we can have Christmas.
-He came for Lent so that we can have Easter.
+Christ didn't come so that we could have Christmas.
+He came for Lent so that we could have Easter.
-Remember, what makes us Christians isn't what happened in Bethlehem but what happened on Calvary.
+Remember, what makes us Christians isn't what happened in Bethlehem but what happened in Calvary.

 09/03/2022, 13:37: Dear Child,
 Fatherhood is all about love.
 I understand this now and it's all because of you.